Value, Importance And Celebration Of Janmashtami Festival Paragraph

 Janmashtami is a festival that is celebrated with great enthusiasm by Hindus all over India, especially in states like Gujarat, Maharashtra, Uttar Pradeh etc. where the people are very religious.
 It celebrates the birth of Lord Krishna, who is also called Vasudev, which means the son of Vasudeva.
 On this day, people send cards, messages, gifts, and eat lots of delicious dishes.

-See also Importance Of Reading Paragraph In 200 Words For Students
+See also Short Paragraph On Children's Day In 150 Words For Class 5

 Greetings on Janmashtami